Interoperability Matters

 Solving Targeted, High Impact Interoperability Issues Through Workgroups

-The Leadership Council charters and oversees workgroups tasked with drafting findings, recommendations, and work products.
-The workgroups enlist input from the Public Advisory Forum and present work to the Leadership Council for acceptance.
+The Steering Committee charters and oversees workgroups tasked with drafting findings, recommendations, and work products.
+The workgroups enlist input from the Member Forum and present work to the Steering Committee for acceptance.

 Interoperability Matters Workgroups in Progress